spy16/fusion/README.md

 Fusion is a tiny stream processing library written in `Go`.

-See [reactor](./reactor) for a simple tool that consumes Protobuf message from Kafka and prints JSON formatted version of each message.
+See [reactor](https://github.com/spy16/reactor) for a stream processing tool built using fusion.

 ## Features